-Funerals and memorial services need the minister's
+Funerals and memorial services need the minister's personal care and presence.

-mmended Foster's Ministry Manual, by Fred Another I have used for years is a Minister's ingfield, MO: Gospel Publishing House). personal care and presence.
 One of the most demanding and important services is the funeral.
 The minister is in charge of the service, the public ceremony, and order of service.
 The funeral director will take charge of all the practical details and arrangements for the occasion.
 There is a necessary cooperation between the two professionals to have a meaningful service and well-organized ceremony.
 Cultivate a relationship with local funeral service providers.
 Get to know the funeral directors on a personal level.
 When you need their services they will provide a lot of help and support.